openscm/openscm-runner/docs/source/development.rst

     #.
 Upgrade pip ``pip intall --upgrade pip``
     #.
 Install the development dependencies (very important, make sure your virtual environment is active before doing this) ``pip install -e .[dev]``

 #.
-Make sure the tests pass by running ``make test-all``, if that fails the commands are
+Make sure the tests pass by running ``make check``, if that fails the commands can be read out of the ``Makefile``

-    #.
-Activate your virtual environment ``source ./venv/bin/activate``
-    #.
-Run the unit and integration tests ``pytest --cov -r a --cov-report term-missing``
-    #.
-Test the notebooks ``pytest -r a --nbval ./notebooks --sanitize ./notebooks/tests_sanitize.cfg``

 Getting help
 ~~~~~~~~~~~~

 Whilst developing, unexpected things can go wrong (that's why it's called 'developing', if we knew what we were doing, it would already be 'developed').
-Normally, the fastest way to solve an issue is to contact us via the `issue tracker <https://github.com/znicholls/openscm-runner/issues>`_.
+Normally, the fastest way to solve an issue is to contact us via the `issue tracker <https://github.com/openscm/openscm-runner/issues>`_.
 The other option is to debug yourself.
 For this purpose, we provide a list of the tools we use during our development as starting points for your search to find what has gone wrong.